 Transverse Sinus Bleeds

-Many times a neophyte resident gives a report to another clinician when he/she is first starts out and sees a curvilinear dense region just deep to the posterior calvarium and calls a subdural hemorrhage.
-Well, sometimes the transverse sinus is the culprit.
-Look for the other sinuses and see if they merge in to this region.
+Many times, neophyte residents report a dense curvilinear region to another clinician deep to the posterior calvarium and call it a subdural hemorrhage.
+Well, sometimes, the transverse sinus is the culprit.
+Look for the other sinuses and see if they merge into this region.
 Don’t keep the patient overnight for normal anatomy!!!

 This is a big one.
 So many new radiology residents have a hard time differentiating between these two normal anatomical structures.
-Unfortunately, not making this distinction can sometime be dire!
-An appendix is a blind ending tube extending from the cecum.
-The terminal ileum is the end of the small bowel and you can continue to follow it down to the remainder of the small bowel proximally.
+Unfortunately, not making this distinction can sometimes be dire!
+An appendix is a blind-ending tube extending from the cecum.
+The terminal ileum is the end of the small bowel, and you can continue to follow it down to the remainder of the small bowel proximally.
 Don’t confuse appendicitis for terminal ileitis!!!

-Depending on the timing of the contrast bolus, you can be headed for trouble!
-Often times where the azygous vein meets the SVC, you will get an intraluminal filling defect due to the contrast opacification of the SVC and the non opacified blood entering the SVC from the azygous vein.
-A few times a year I have seen residents call this defect a thrombus.
-This has significant treatment implications.
+Depending on the timing of the contrast bolus, this timing issue can lead you into trouble!
+Usually, where the azygous vein meets the SVC, you will get an intraluminal filling defect due to the contrast within the SVC and the non opacified blood entering the SVC from the azygous vein.
+A few times a year, I see residents call this defect a thrombus.
+This “pseudo-finding” has significant treatment implications.
 Don’t let that be you!!!

-These 10 mistakes may seem silly or something that you might never do as a budding neophyte radiologist, but they happen every year.
-Avoid these 10 mistakes and you will certainly enhance your credibility.
-If you do not heed these 10 pearls, you are doomed to repeat these cardinal mistakes.
-Lest, those physicians encountering you making these errors never take you seriously!
+These ten mistakes may seem silly or something that you might never do as a budding neophyte radiologist, but they happen every year.
+Avoid these ten mistakes, and you will certainly enhance your credibility.
+If you do not heed these ten pearls, you are doomed to repeat these cardinal mistakes lest your referring physicians will never take you seriously!